pencelab/Shapes-DSL/README.md

 # Shapes-DSL
-This is a project that shows how to build a DSL with Kotlin.
+This is a project that shows how to build a DSL in Kotlin.

 **Branches:**